psv-plugins-archive/makepsmgreatagain/README.md

 + PSMPlus Publishing Keys - Homebrew signed with PSMPlus Keys all consoles with MakePsmGreatAgain
 + Exit with Start+Up - While a PSM app is running, You can press Start+Up to return back to Developer Assistant
 + All applications are "SecurityCritcal" - Enables ALL .NET functions, including ones marked 'unsafe'

+Where gonna Build a wall and make Sony pay for it!
+Probably with he money they stole from us
+by deleting our PSM Purchases

+(Note: As PSM Dev is revoked in f00d you need reF00D or rePatch with a compati pack in order to run it)

 # Installation
 ```
 *PCSI00007